9 Principles for Microschooling

 What is the definition of a microschool?
 We get asked that a lot.
 Makes sense, being the National Microschooling Center and all.

-Before addressing the question, let’s fiimage_50406657rst describe what we’re talking about.
+Before addressing the question, let’s first describe what we’re talking about.

 Microschools are small learning environments serving learners from multiple families.
 They are organized in different ways: learning centers supporting families adhering to their state’s homeschooling requirements, private schools (accredited or not), public charter schools, and even microschooling within district-run traditional public schools.
 Some microschools operate independently, some align with provider networks, others are run as active partnerships.
 While some are home-based, many creatively find space within business buildings, houses of worship or nonprofits.